 We all hear stories from our relatives and friends about the menopause, but no one can tell you what you will experience as it is different for everyone.
-It would be fair to say that you commonly hear about night sweats, insomnia and heavy periods, but there are many more symptoms that you could potentially experience.

 Irregular periods, hot flushes and sweats are usually the first signs that the menopause has begun.
 Other symptoms include sleep disruption, loss of sex drive (libido), vaginal dryness, urinary problems, joint and muscle aches, changes in skin and hair, weight gain, mood swings, anxiety, depression, racing heart and poor memory and concentration.

 Approximately one third of women have no symptoms.
 However, most have at least two or three years of hormonal chaos as oestrogen levels decline before the final period and even then the symptoms can continue.
 Not only can the physical symptoms cause distress, the emotional turmoil associated with mood swings, anxiety and depression can significantly affect your life and that of those we love.

 So, what can be done to improve how we are feeling?

 There are several conventional approaches to be considered.
 Hormone Replacement Therapy (HRT) is commonly prescribed and for some is very effective.
 However, this is not suitable for anyone with a history of breast cancer, endometrial cancer, severe liver disease, Hypertriglyceridemia, thromboembolic disorders, undiagnosed vaginal bleeding or endometriosis.
 If you are unable to take HRT it may be that a low-level antidepressant might be prescribed to stabilise your mood.
 Other conventional treatment includes oestrogen creams that may counteract vaginal dryness, or a variety of medications that may stabilise heavy bleeding.